Menu

 Based on real traveler experiences and commonly mentioned advice from multiple visitors.

-The corn wine (rượu ngô) sold at stalls in the old quarter is the real thing - stronger than it looks
+Corn wine (rượu ngô) from the old quarter stalls is the real thing.
+Stronger than it looks.

 Common questions from travelers who've visited this place.

-How do I get to Dong Van from Ha Giang?
+How do I get to Đồng Văn from Hà Giang?

 Explore more